Weakly Supervised Source-Specific Sound Level Estimation in Noisy Soundscapes

 \subsection{Ablation experiments}

-To explore the design choices in the sound level and background augmentations, we perform two ablation studies.
+We perform two ablation studies to explore the design choices in the sound level and background augmentations.
 For the sound level augmentations, we look at all combinations of time-frequency, spectrum, and global energy consistency loss as well as the use of mel frequency bands.
 Since background noise presence is not central to these augmentations, we restrict our attention to models trained on noise-less mixtures.
-For the background augmentations, we disable residual background classification and remove the energy margin to explore their effect on the models' robustness to background.
+For the background augmentations, we disable residual background classification and remove the energy margin to explore their effect on model performance in background noise.